From early last December until late August 2020, 13 casinos operated in Pennsylvania.

 Windfall’s skills games casino operation even advertised as a casino on the internet and YouTube, and with prominent signs.

-Local’s ignored cautions and red flags with Windfall
+Locals ignored cautions and red flags with Windfall

 From the beginning, Kenhorst officials repeatedly approved the operation despite cautions and red flags.
 Among those red flags:

 - A lawyer for nearby Penn National Gaming sent a detailed eight-page letter to the borough’s legal counsel in advance of a meeting where the expansion of Windfall was approved.
 The letter, obtained by PlayPennsylvania, detailed the many ways Windfall’s operation was operating outside of state gaming laws.
-Kenhorst council’s legal advisor Jill E. Nagy, addressee of the letter, and Mayor Nickolas J. Hatzas have not responded to requests for comment.
+Kenhorst council’s legal adviser Jill E. Nagy, addressee of the letter, and Mayor Nickolas J. Hatzas have not responded to requests for comment.

 DA left stunned by local indifference to Windfall’s operation

-Adams admitted he was even more stunned that the borough approved an expansion of the business despite a detailed warning that the operation was “likely illegal.”
+Adams admitted he was even more stunned that the borough approved an expansion of the business despite a detailed warning that the operation was likely illegal.